Tennessee Higher Education Commission

 8: Student Complaints - Non-SARA Participating Institutions

-THEC accepts complaints from anyone in regard to regularly authorized institutions.
-THEC accepts only student complaints against optionally expedited authorized institutions that have not been resolved at the institution level.
-Any investigation and settlement discussions will continue in accordance with Rule 1540-01-02-.19(9) or Rule 1540-01-10-.07.
+THEC accepts complaints from anyone against regularly authorized institutions.
+THEC accepts only student complaints against optionally expedited authorized institutions.
+All student complaints must exhaust the grievance process at the institution level.
+Any investigation and settlement discussions will continue in accordance with Rule 1540-01-02-.19(8) or Rule 1540-01-10-.07.

 Contact Name: Julie M. Woodruff